addai20/googleBooksCLI2/README.md

 https://stackify.com/install-ruby-on-your-mac-everything-you-need-to-get-going/

             TO RUN THE APPLICATION:
+1) Navigate to the root folder of the application and run bundle install.
+This should download all the ruby gems in the gym file..

-1) Navigate to the lib folder in your terminal
+2) Navigate to the "lib" folder in your terminal
-2) Enter the following in your terminal: ruby cli.rb
+3) Enter the following in your terminal: ruby cli.rb
-3) Read the in app instructions on how to use the application
+4) Read the in app instructions on how to use the application

             TESTING INSTRUCTIONS: